lexnederbragt/teaching-portfolio/_sources/03_mappe.md

 'computational' notebooks, combining text, media, programming code and the ability to execute that code and include the results of running it in the same notebook.
-Teaching materials, including exercises, are delivered as Jupyter Notebooks.
+Teaching materials, including exercises, are delivered as Jupyter Notebooks. even the textbook written for the course is made available as Jupyter Notebooks.
 During Live Coding sessions and group work, students as well as teachers and Teaching Assistants, do all their programming in them.
 Obligatory assignments are also handed out, and handed in and graded, as notebooks.